 The Dandenong Rail corridor is the busiest on the metropolitan network.
 The current signalling system allows for trains every three minutes resulting in a theoretical maximum of 20 trains per hour.
 It is common practice for a practical operating capacity of around 80% to cater for short delays, which brings the maximum down to 16 trains an hour.
 The current utilisation in peak hour sits at 15 metropolitan trains and 2 V/Line trains, meaning that the corridor is oversubscribed by one train per hour.
 High capacity signally, which will begin operation next year, increases the capacity to one train every 144 seconds, or 25 theoretical trains per hour (20 at practical capacity).
 This effectively means that the new signalling will allow for an extra 3 trains per hour.
 The seven carriage new high capacity trains which will begin rolling out in 2019 will alleviate a lot of the current capacity issues, but Metro Trains predicts that even with the new trains and the new signalling system, it will require the extension of the trains to the full ten carriages by 2027 to meet demand.

 Simply put, there is no capacity currently, or in the near future, for the 4-6 trains per hour that Rowville Rail would require.
 The only way to add capacity to the existing Dandenong corridor would be to add two additional tracks between Huntingdale and South Yarra, given that the existing lines between South Yarra and the City Loop being utilised by the Dandenong Line will be freed up by the introduction of Melbourne Metro.
-I often hear suggestions about running a third track only, but this isn’t possible as trains have nowhere to go once they reach the city; they need a return track.
+Adding two extra tracks from Huntingdale to Caulfield isn’t much of an issue, bar financial considerations, as the Skyrail has provisions for this.
+Adding two tracks between Malvern and South Yarra, however, would be practically impossible given space restrictions.
+I often hear suggestions about running a third track only, but this isn’t possible as trains have nowhere to go once they reach the city now that the stabling yards at Flinders Street have been removed; they need a return track.

 Since my article I have had a lot of feedback and suggestions, and these have caused me to analyse my proposal and make a few small tweaks.
 Currently, there is only a single track between Upper Ferntree Gully and Belgrave due to topography restrictions.
 Replacing that section of the line with a shuttle service will allow the existing capacity on the line to be utilised via a heavy rail extension to Rowville.
 Once the shuttle is in place, instead of terminating at Upper Ferntree Gully, the line could be extended to Lysterville, Rowville, Mulgrave, Monash Uni with an interchange at Huntingdale, on to Chadstone, with an interchange at East Malvern before linking up to Alamein through to Camberwell and then back in to the city.
-This would effectively transform the existing Belgrave line in to a massive big outer city loop.
+This would effectively transform the existing Belgrave line in to a massive big outer city loop and bypass the capacity restrictions on the Dandenong corridor.

 It’s an expensive option, but it allows the digging to start tomorrow whilst delivering a heavy rail connection to hundreds of thousands of people, including a rail connection to the Clayton campus of Monash University.
 With a turn up and go service at Huntingdale, a trip from the Clayton campus to the Caulfield campus would take around 10 minutes of travel time on a train with a 2-3 minute changeover time at Huntingdale.
 It would link up passengers from the Cranbourne, Pakenham, Rowville, Belgrave, Lilydale and Glen Waverley lines and provide those same passengers with a heavy rail connection to Monash University and Chadstone.